linhphamt/CustomerRetention/README.md

 # CustomerRetention
-Customer Ranking Model to score the likelihood of first time customer returning
+Customer Ranking Model to score the likelihood of first-time customers returning.
+Dataset information is hidden for privacy reasons.